What are the OWASP Top 10 Vulnerabilities?

 A01.
 Broken Access Control

-Broken Access Control arises when restrictions on user actions aren’t consistently enforced, allowing unauthorized access to functions or data.
+Broken Access Control happens when systems fail to enforce restrictions, giving unauthorized users access to functions or data.

 - Testing: Conduct penetration testing and review for gaps in authentication or authorization logic.